 Wa Ale is spread out and sandy, so it’s unsuitable for wheelchair users.

-Adventurous little Smiths aged eight and over are welcome at Wa Ale.
+Adventurous little Smiths aged eight and over are welcome at Wa Ale (prices range from $150 to $185 a child, each night depending on the season).
 The beach villas are best for families – the sofas convert to twin beds.

 Safeguarding the Lampi Marine National Park’s pristine ecosystem and local community is Wa Ale’s raison d’ȇtre and founding mission.
 Twenty per cent of the resort’s revenues go straight into the Lampi Foundation, which invests in initiatives like sea turtle hatcheries, coral protection and local entrepreneurship.
 The lodge’s carbon footprint is minimal: it relies almost exclusively on solar power and doesn’t use traditional air-conditioning – high-efficiency fans and sea breezes work remarkably well as alternatives.
 All water from every tap at Wa Ale is drinkable and double filtered, the bath products are biodegradable and the sunscreen provided is coral safe.
 Plus, all the food that Chef Ray cooks up is locally sourced, organic, fair trade, seasonal, free range or grown on site at the resort’s organic garden.
 Take a deep breath: a stay at Wa Ale is good for the soul in more ways than one.

 Soak up the ocean views and sea breezes at the alfresco tables in the main pavilion.